kimmypracha/kimmypracha/README.md

 ## Hi everyone!
 I'm Pracha Promthaw (Kim).

-I'm currently interested in Self-Improving Generative AI with self-evaluation and self-supervised or weakly-supervised training approach.
+I'm currently interested in Human-centered Generative AI with self-evaluation and self-reasoning using self-supervised or weakly-supervised approach.
 Especially in creative and educational application.

 🌱 I’m currently learning about tool for fine-tuning LLM with RL paradigm.
 Outsides CS, I'm practicing drawing and writing a novel!